 Alison Gillies is a welfare rights worker at CPAG in Scotland.
 She is author of CPAG’s Children’s Handbook Scotland.
 She has worked in welfare rights since 1985.

 Steve Johnson has been a welfare benefits trainer and advocate for many years and has over 30 years’ experience working as a professional adviser and manager within the Citizens Advice service.
-His current clients include CPAG, Citizens Advice outlets, local authority welfare rights and housing advisors, charities from the benevolent sector, housing associations, as well as solicitor pro bono units etc.
+His current clients include CPAG, Citizens Advice outlets, local authority welfare rights and housing advisors, charities from the benevolent sector, housing associations, as well as solicitor pro bono units.

 Alison Lord is a welfare rights worker at CPAG in Scotland, working on the advisers’ advice line.
 She has been working in the advice sector since 1996, specialising in benefits for people with disabilities.

-Dan Norris is a welfare rights worker at CPAG.
-He has delivered welfare rights advice, representation and training for 14 years, with a number of organisations including St Mungo’s Broadway, SHP and Thamesreach.
+Dan Norris is the Head of Rights and Advice at CPAG.
+He has delivered welfare rights advice, representation and training for over 15 years, with a number of organisations including St Mungo’s Broadway, SHP and Thamesreach.

 Simon Osborne is a welfare rights worker at CPAG.
-He is a content consultant and author of the Welfare Benefits and Tax Credits Handbook, editor of and contributor to the Welfare Rights Bulletin, author of Winning Your Benefit Appeal and contributor to Legal Action magazine.
+He is content consultant and an author of the Welfare Benefits and Tax Credits Handbook, editor of and contributor to the Welfare Rights Bulletin, author of Winning Your Benefit Appeal and contributor to Legal Action magazine.

-Judith Paterson is head of advice and rights at CPAG in Scotland.
+Judith Paterson is Head of Advice and Rights at CPAG in Scotland.
 She is an author of the Welfare Benefits and Tax Credits Handbook.

 Jon Shaw is a welfare rights worker at CPAG in Scotland, and an author of the Welfare Benefits and Tax Credits Handbook.
 He has worked in welfare rights since 2007.